Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 Developing numerical skills involves specialized arithmetic language, comprehension of quantity, reasoning, and an ability to convert words (verbal or written) and visual forms into symbols and vice-versa.
 A visual-spatial impairment “is often evidenced as problems in discriminating between similar letters, copying shapes and figures, using computerized answer sheets, making sense of graphs and charts, and lining up numbers in math problems.”
 Those with spatial acalculia might rotate or omit numbers, misread arithmetic signs, have difficulty with lining up numbers in columns and placing of decimals (Augustyniak, Murphy, & Phillips, 2005, p.
 279).

 Cognitive skill development relates to learners’ abilities to perceive, sustain attention, organize, remember, and monitor information such as distinguishing between essential and non-essential details.
 However, one should not assume that deficits can be attributed to a specific learning disability.
 There is great variability in normal development of those skills.
 Math performance might be impeded because the student’s higher order cognitive skills are just underdeveloped.
 Thus, an assessment of specific neuropsychological abilities is potentially unreliable.
 Yet when paired with assessments of academic skills, both can inform an intervention (Augustyniak, Murphy, & Phillips, 2005).
 Development of cognitive skills in math is closely aligned with Jean Piaget's theory of cognitive development.
-Readers might be interested in David Moursund's (2010) six-level, Piagetian-type, math cognitive development scale found in IAE-pedia.
+Readers might be interested in David Moursund's (2016) six-level, Piagetian-type, math cognitive development scale.
 The scale examines math development from birth to becoming a true mathematician.
 You can also learn more about math learning disorders.

 As an intervention for developing cognitive skills, educators might consider BrainWare Safari.
 This award-winning software program develops 41 cognitive skills in six areas: attention, memory, sensory integration, visual processing, auditory processing, and logic/reasoning.
 It has an entertaining and motivating video-game format with a jungle theme.
 According to its developer, Brainware Learning Company (2017), "By improving students’ underlying mental processing skills, it enables them to be more successful across the curriculum, whether in reading, math or other subject matter.
 BrainWare Safari benefits all students, not just those with special needs" (para.
 1).